Autonomous cargo ship: Liability and legal issues

-If an accident would occur with an autonomous ship, finding out who would be liable creates a difficult challenge, as several parties such as the company, the software provider, hardware provider or the onshore monitoring stations might be at fault.
-Historically, captains are assumed to be in overall command of the ships and are the first to put under scrutiny if anything does happen.
-Without a clear leader in charge, it is the role of international regulation to determine who is ultimately responsible for any incidents involving autonomous ships.
+It is unclear who would be liable in the event of an accident with an autonomous ship: several parties, such as the company, the software provider, hardware provider or the onshore monitoring stations might be at fault.
+Historically, captains are assumed to be in overall command of their ships and are the first to be put under scrutiny if anything happens.
+Without a clear leader in charge, international regulation must determine who is ultimately responsible for any incidents involving autonomous ships.